by-jp/www.byjp.me/content/notes/twitter/2552026400/index.md

 - imported
 - from-twitter
 ---
-Why am I fully clad, in a duvet and still cold when it's the middle of July\!?
+Why am I fully clad, in a duvet and still cold when it's the middle of July!?